Looking for the best things to do in Chiang Mai? The largest city in northern Thailand has a lot to offer visitors for days.

 Visit the Lanna Folklife Museum & Three Kings Monument

-Full of fascinating and educational exhibits about the history and lives of northern Thailand’s Lanna people, the Lanna Folklife Museum lies inside Chiang Mai’s old Municipal Court building, just across from Three Kings Monument.
+Full of fascinating and educational exhibits about the history and lives of northern Thailand’s Lanna people, the Lanna Folklife Museum lies inside Chiang Mai’s old Municipal Court building, just across from the Three Kings Monument.

 Visit Bor Sang Handicraft Village